bright/new-www/content/projects/everytap.md

 layout: project
 title: "Finebite (Everytap) "
 image: /images/foodapp_ingredients.png
-description: |
+description: >
   The leading loyalty and online reservation program in Poland.
+Finebite helps to discover the best restaurants in the biggest Polish cities.
+Finebite originated from a very popular loyalty app – Everytap to become a whole new service.
 tags:
   - iOS
   - Android